pefarrell/pefarrell.github.io/index.md

 <a href="https://www.numerik.mathematik.uni-mainz.de/prof-dr-maria-lukacova-medvidova/">Mária Lukácová-Medvidová</a>.
 </p>

-<p>2026-09-23: I will give an invited talk at a workshop on Advances in Shape and Topology Optimization for Hyperelastic Materials at the Universitat Politècnica de Catalunya in Barcelona, Spain.</p>
+<p>2026-09-23: I will give an invited talk at the <a href="https://hypertop.cimne.com/">HyperTop Workshop on Advances in Shape and Topology Optimization for Hyperelastic Materials</a> at the Universitat Politècnica de Catalunya in Barcelona, Spain.</p>

 <p>2026-07-23: I will give <b>a section lecture at the <a class="iwantyoubold" href="https://www.icm2026.org/event/ac193975-5d24-4628-8c30-ddb23de19a8b/speakers">International Congress of Mathematicians</a></b>, in Section 15: Numerical Analysis and Scientific Computing, in Pennsylvania, USA.</p>